Tobias Sandoval

 Hi!
 My name is Tobias (or Toby), and I am a PhD candidate in Philosophy at the University of Texas at Austin.
 Before coming to UT, I studied Philosophy and Music at UC Berkeley.

 I also have a side interest in the various characterizations of mental faculties in early modern philosophy.
 Currently, I am specifically interested in Margaret Cavendish's views of mental faculties.
 My latest paper, published in the British Journal for the History of Philosophy, discusses her conception of memory and remembrance.
+I am additionally working on projects having to do with Cavendish's account of natural vs. artificial kinds.

 Here is my CV.